 Bryant Foster: No, I think this has been great.
 I've enjoyed talking to you.
 And I like your perspective on this, it's kinda helpful in seeing where we fit within the larger process, so it's been a good conversation.

-Jon Speer: And then with Greenlight's Grow product, the workflows are there to help you stay ahead of things, manage information and events that you're learning about your products and processes so that you can always improve and make your products even safer and even better than they already are.
-If you wanna learn more about the Greenlight Guru software platform for Go and Grow, I would encourage you to go to www.greenlight.guru, click on the blue button, request more information and someone from our team will be happy to share with you more about our software platform.
+Jon Speer: And then with Greenlight Guru's postmarket workflows are there to help you stay ahead of things, manage information and events that you're learning about your products and processes so that you can always improve and make your products even safer and even better than they already are.
+If you wanna learn more about the Greenlight Guru software platform, I would encourage you to go to www.greenlight.guru, click on the blue button, request more information and someone from our team will be happy to share with you more about our software platform.

 Jon Speer: Again, this is Jon Speer, the host, the founder and VP of Quality and Regulatory at Greenlight Guru, and you have been listening to the Global Medical Device Podcast.